 - Ray Kelly

-NEMICS recognises that one of the best ways of enhancing patient care is to listen to and value the voice of people who have been diagnosed with cancer and have experience of the health care services.
+NEMICS recognises that one of the best ways of enhancing patient care is to listen to and value the voice of people who have experience with cancer and of health care services.

 If you have had an experience of cancer or supported someone through cancer, your knowledge can help us understand the needs of people affected by cancer and contribute to improvements to cancer services.